nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/multi-factor-authentication.md

 # Multi-factor authentication

-Multi-factor Authentication (MFA) is an authentication method that requires a user to provide two or more verification factors to gain access to a resource.
+Multi-factor Authentication (MFA) (in our case, it is Two-Factor Authentication - 2FA) is an authentication method that requires a user to provide two or more verification factors to gain access to a resource.
 MFA is a core component of a strong identity and access management (IAM) policy.
 Rather than just asking for a username and password, MFA requires one or more additional verification factors, which decreases the likelihood of a successful cyber attack.

 nopCommerce implements a built-in multi-factor authentication through Google Authenticator.
 You can set up other methods using plugins from the [marketplace](https://www.nopcommerce.com/marketplace).